kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 ### Malicious ASes
-There has been a great deal of academic and industry focus on identifying malicious activity in­andacross autonomous systems^[3,4,5,6], and for good reasons.
+There has been a great deal of academic and industry focus on identifying malicious activity in­andacross autonomous systems^[3-6], and for good reasons.
 Well over 50% of “good” Internet traffic comes from a small subset of large, well­defined ocean­like ASes pushing content from Netflix, Google, Facebook, Apple and Amazon.
 Despite this centralization “cloud” content, we’ll show that the internet has become substantially more fragmented over time, enabling those with malicious intent to stake their claim in less friendly waters.
 In fact, our longitudinal data on phishing activity across IPv4 presented an interesting trend: *a small subset of autonomous systems have regularly hosted a disproportionate amount of malicious activity*.
-In particular, 200 ASes hosted 70% of phishing activity from 2007 to 2015 (data: cleanmx archives 7).
+In particular, 200 ASes hosted 70% of phishing activity from 2007 to 2015 (data: cleanmx archives[^7]).
 We wanted to understand what makes some autonomous systems more likely to host malicious activity.